PRO TIPS: Reving Type 4A HairUpdated a year ago

 TYPE 4A HAIR is often more thin and fine than other Type 4 hair types.
 That said, the coils can be plentiful.
 Coily hair has fewer cuticle layers to protect it, so the low heat levels and absence of hot plates in the RevAir device make it a game-changer for TYPE 4A HAIR.

-Third party trials and my experience (and an Instagram page full on testimonials) show it takes 1/3 of the time as previous methods for TYPE 4A HAIR to be dried and straightened.
+Third-party trials and my experience (and an Instagram page full of testimonials) show it takes 1/3 of the time as previous methods for TYPE 4A HAIR to be dried and straightened.
 It is as easy as parting into sections and letting the Rev do the work!

 Before & After Photo (C) Michelle Latimer

 - DOWN TO SIZE: Detangle each section with a Denman Brush.
 Split hair in 4 quadrants, and secure with hair clips.
 You can double twist each quadrant to help with extra stretch.
 Subsection about 1/2 INCH and dry with RevAir.
 Section size depends on hair density.
 Some start with sections as large as 3-inch x 3-inch.